Automated Code Editing with Search-Generate-Modify: Approach

 \subsection{Overview}

-\tool takes the following as input: \old, the exact edit location (can be captured using the current cursor location), and optional edit intent in the form of Natural Language. \tool goes through the Search, Generate, and Modify steps and outputs the final code version, \new.
+\tool takes the following as input: \old, the exact edit location (can be captured using the current cursor location), and optional edit intent in the form of NL. \tool then proceeds through the Search, Generate, and Modify steps, ultimately producing the final code version, \new.

 \begin{itemize}[leftmargin=*] \item \textit{Step 1.
 Search}: Given the input as a query, \tool searches a database of patches to find similar patches applied previously in a similar context.
 This step is similar to a search-based patch recommendation engine~\cite{ray2014uniqueness}.
 Each retrieved patch is concatenated with the original input and passed to the next step (see~\Cref{fig:input_format}).
-In the motivating example in~\Cref{fig:overview}, given the buggy code as query, the search retrieves a similar patch from the code base: \purple{for (int i=begin; i<n; i++)}.
-Although the retrieved patch is not perfect, the introduction of the <begin> token facilitates the final result.
+In the motivating example in~\Cref{fig:overview}, given the buggy code as query, the search retrieves a similar patch from the code base: \purple{for (int i=begin; i\textless n; i++)}.
+Although the retrieved patch is not perfect, the introduction of the \textless begin\textgreater\ token facilitates the final result.

 \item \textit{Step 2.
 Generate.} This step takes the search augmented input and outputs a token sequence to generate the patched code.
-We use off-the-shelf $seq2seq$ models~\cite{ahmad2021unified, chakraborty2021multi, chakraborty2022natgen}, as discussed in~\Cref{sec:back_tr}, to generate code. ~\Cref{fig:overview} shows the generation step produces a token sequence for (int i=begin; i<weights.length; i++), which is close to the intended patch.
+We use off-the-shelf $seq2seq$ models~\cite{ahmad2021unified, chakraborty2021multi, chakraborty2022natgen}, as discussed in~\Cref{sec:back_tr}, to generate code. ~\Cref{fig:overview} shows the generation step produces a token sequence \texttt{for (int i=begin; i\textless weights.length; i++)}, which is close to the intended patch.